 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

-Mighty fortresses, colourful markets and holy temples are on our program as we ride our bikes through the vast Rajasthan from destination to destination.
-We ride on small side roads through the rugged Aravili Mountains and through the vast Tharr Desert to the green Ranthambore National Park.
+Mighty fortresses, colorful markets and sacred temples are on our program as we ride the bikes through the vast Rajasthan.
+It goes on small side roads across the rough Aravali Mountains and through the wide desert Tharr to the green Ranthambore National Park.
 We pass small villages and fields of sugar cane, corn and millet.
-From our motorcycles we experience the real life of the Rajasthani people very closely.
-There are always opportunities for smaller and larger stops when we visit schools, drink a chai in the bazaar or observe the unique animal world.
+From our motorcycles, we experience the real life of the Rajasthan people up close.
+Again and again, there is the opportunity for smaller and bigger stops when we visit schools, drink a chai in the bazaar or observe the unique wildlife.

 The program is varied and includes all the places worth seeing in Rajasthan.
 From time to time a whole day is available for sightseeing and for some variety in the program there is a jeep safari in the national park to spot tigers, as well as a small tour on camels in the dunes near Jaisalmers.

-Day 1 Departure from Germany and arrival in Delhi
+Day 1 Departure from home and arrival in Delhi

 The flight to Delhi is independent.
 You will be picked up at the airport by our transfer service and taken to the hotel.
 This is where the group meets.

-Day 2 Flight to Jaipur and sightseeing in the afternoon
+Day 2 Drive to Jaipur and afternoon sightseeing

-We take an early morning flight to Jaipur to have enough time to visit the "Pink City".
-We visit the Amber Fort, the Jantar Mantar Observatory and the Palace of Winds.
-A vegetable market and the Tigerfort are also on the programme.
-From up here we enjoy the view of the capital of Rajasthan and a delicious Indian dinner.
+We take the Mini Bus in the early morning to Jaipur.
+In the bus we can already get an idea of Indian traffic.
+Later we have enough time to visit the “Pink City”.
+We visit the Amber Fort, the Jantar Mantar Observatory and the Palace of the Winds.
+There is also a vegetable market and the Tigerfort on the programme.
+From up here we enjoy the view of the capital Rajasthan and a delicious Indian dinner.

 Day 3 Jaipur-Mandawa (170 km)

-A small transfer a little outside the city - we want to take it a little easier in the beginning - and then we finally go to our Royal Enfields.
-We take it easy and start into the Shekawathi region to the Havelli city of Mandawa.
-Havelis are old manor houses and are still in a wonderful condition here in Mandawa.
+A small transfer just outside the city – we want to take it a bit softer at the beginning – and then we finally go to our Royal Enfields.
+We let it go quietly and start in the Shekawathi region to the Haveli city of Mandawa.
+Havelis are old manor houses and are still in wonderful condition here in Mandawa.
 The city was founded in the middle of the 18th century and is dominated by a mighty fort.

 Day 4 Mandawa- Bikaner (190 km)

-Today we are going into the desert country and during our ride the changes in the landscape become clear.
-Bikaner, which was founded in 1488 is characterized by sand dunes, red sandstone forts, havelis, Indian sweets and the nearby famous rat temple.
-In the Karni Mata temple live 25000 rats - because here they are holy.
+Today we go to the desert country and during our journey the landscape changes become clear.
+Bikaner, founded in 1488, is characterized by sand dunes, red sandstone forts, havelis, Indian sweets and the nearby famous rat temple.
+There are 25,000 rats living in the Karni Mata temple- because here they are sacred.

 Day 5 Bikaner – Jaisalmer (330 km)

-It's a long ride to the Golden City of Jaisalmer.
+It is a long ride to the Golden City of Jaisalmer.
 On the way we stop for lunch in Keechan.
-Near this village thousands of cranes migrate from Mongolia during the winter season.
-At this point we reach our destination, which shines in the setting sun.
+Near this village, thousands of cranes migrate from Mongolia during the winter season.
+At the end we reach our destination, which shines in the setting sun.

-A short return trip and further on a fast asphalt road towards Jodhpur.
-On the way we stop for lunch in Osian and visit the famous Satia Mata Temple.
-In Jodhpur itself we have to wind our way through some narrow alleys until we reach our hotel.
+A short return and continue on a fast asphalt road towards Jodhpur.
+On the way we stop briefly for lunch in Osian and also visit the famous Satia Mata temple.
+In Jodhpur itself, it is important to meander through a few narrow streets until we reach our hotel.

-The afternoon is at your free disposal.
+The afternoon is free.
 You can take a walk through the blue city or visit the fort.

-Jodhpur is known as the blue city as the houses in the old town are painted in blue.
-Blue is the colour of the Brahman caste, it is said to have a cooling effect and includes protection against mosquitoes.
+Jodhpur is known as a blue city because the houses of the old town are painted in blue color.
+Blue is the color of the Brahman caste, it is supposed to have a cooling effect and contains a protection against mosquitoes.